-- Active-Oriented Parks: The 1998 PROS Plan recommended the acquisition and development of several additional parks for active-oriented recreation to meet identified community needs.
 Some of these sites have already been acquired or developed.
 However, 18 acres of active-oriented park land at three sites remain to be acquired as recommended in the 1998 Plan.
 Current population growth indicates that a fourth site is needed as well, estimated at approximately 3-5 acres.
-Acreage for these four sites is included for calculating the ratio (acres/1,000) for the recommended level of service. - Multi-Use Parks: No additional multi-use parks were recommended in the 1998 needs assessment, and none are currently needed. - Special Use Areas: The 1998 PROS Plan recommended the acquisition of a 23-acre sport complex and the development a 5-acre site for community recreation center, which have not yet been realized.
-The 1998 Plan assumed the recreation center would be incorporated into a park of another classification, but currently, there are no suitable sites within existing parks for a community recreation center, and it is assumed that 7 acres will be needed for both a multi-purpose recreation and aquatic center.
-Along with the acreage recommended in the 1998 Plan, two other sites are needed to provide additional recreation opportunities in West Linn.
-One is the 27-acre ODOT property, which is the largest undeveloped site in West Linn and offers panoramic views of the Willamette River.
-The second is the 2-acre Joseph Fields Homestead, which would add a cultural and historical interpretative area for the benefit of the community.
-Therefore, the recommended LOS for special use areas in the Plan includes an additional 59 acres in the calculation. - Passive-Oriented Parks: The 1998 PROS Plan recommended the acquisition of a 37-acre boundary greenway at the western edge of West Linn and the acquisition of 20 acres along the Willamette River for part of a riverfront trail corridor and greenway.
+Acreage for these four sites is included for calculating the ratio (acres/1,000) for the recommended level of service.

+- Multi-Use Parks: No additional multi-use parks were recommended in the 1998 needs assessment, and none are currently needed. - Special Use Areas: The 1998 PROS Plan recommended the acquisition of a 23-acre sport complex and three additional sites that have not yet been realized: 1) the 6-acre ODOT property, which was formerly a rest stop; 2) the 28-acre ODOT Terraces, which is the largest undeveloped site in West Linn and offers panoramic views of the Willamette River; and 3) the 31-acre Oak Savannah site.
+In addition, the 1998 Plan noted a need for a 5-acre site for a community recreation center, which now is more likely to be incorporated into another park.
+Along with the acreage recommended in the 1998 Plan, the 2-acre Joseph Fields Homestead would add a cultural and historical interpretative area for the benefit of the community.
+Therefore, the recommended LOS for special use areas in the Plan includes an additional 90 acres in the calculation. - Passive-Oriented Parks: The 1998 PROS Plan recommended the acquisition of a 37-acre boundary greenway at the western edge of West Linn and the acquisition of 20 acres along the Willamette River for part of a riverfront trail corridor and greenway.
 The recommended LOS incorporates this additional acreage.
 Although many trail corridors and greenway buffers are needed to complete the City's open space network, the City may be able provide some trail access without necessarily acquiring this land.

-In addition to the park classifications, the Plan update includes two classifications of non-recreation land: beautification areas and resource areas.
-While these types of land provide valuable visual amenities in

-West Linn, they do not contribute to recreation opportunities.
+In addition to the park classifications, the Plan update includes two classifications of non-recreation land: beautification and resource areas.
+While these provide valuable visual amenities in West Linn, they do not contribute to recreation opportunities.
 For this reason, no standards are recommended for beautification areas or resource areas, and the 1998 Plan standard for landscaped areas is eliminated.